JenniferLiu02/Jennifer-visualizationportfolio-templates/critique-by-design.md

 - Peck, Evan.
 [Data is Personal: What We Learned from 42 Interviews in Rural America](https://medium.com/multiple-views-visualization-research-explained/data-is-personal-what-we-learned-from-42-interviews-in-rural-america-93539f25836d).
 2019.
 - Course video: *Correlation, Causation & Misleading Data Claims*.

-**AI use disclosure:** I used OpenAI Codex to read the assignment instructions and the reading material that I provided, draft and revise the critique, organize my testing notes, and prepare the portfolio page.
-I created the Tableau visualization and supplied the two participant feedback summaries.
-I reviewed and approved the final content.
+**AI use disclosure:** OpenAI Codex was used solely for grammar checking, typo correction, and language polishing. .